 How Can a Professional Fitting at Fit Werx Help?

 In a Fit Werx bike fitting, we spend a significant portion of the fitting discussing and working on posture and pedaling technique items on the bike with many riders.
 Why?
 Because riders frequently don’t know what neutral posture on a bike looks or feels like and even the best fit bike in the world will not solve some problems if the rider is not using the right technique.
 We use a gebioMized pressure scanner to track pressure during your fitting and we provide you with before and after motion capture video and still shots from your fit session so that you can review the results in the future and continue to work on things.
 If you have had a fitting with us at Fit Werx in the past and are still having saddle issues, start by looking at your videos and reviewing the comments related to each.
 If that doesn’t give you insight, contact us and let’s talk!

-I want to reinforce that postural and technique items are not easy for many riders to understand or change.
-It took a lot of repetition for many of the current habits to form and it will sometimes take a lot of repetitions to encourage a new habit to develop.
-Most riders need to change their muscle recruitment and support structure while riding to achieve their comfort and performance potential on the bike in the long-term.
-These are all reasons why working with a qualified bike fit and postural specialist with the right knowledge and the right equipment can be so crucial to truly making change and creating a solution to your saddle woes.
-After you understand what you need to do, it can take a lot of practice to train yourself to actually do it… Click the links to learn more about our fit process and qualifications.
+I want to reinforce that optimized postural and technique items are not easy for many riders to understand or change.
+It took a lot of repetition for many of the current habits to form and it will likely take a lot of repetitions to encourage new positive habits to develop.
+Most riders need to change their muscle recruitment and support structure, on and off the bike, to achieve their comfort and performance potential on the bike in the long-term.
+These are all reasons why working with a qualified posture and technique based bike fitter (a “Bike Fit 2.0” fitter) in combination with a Postural Restoration specialist (often a physical therapist with a specialty in Postural Restoration) can be so crucial to truly making change and creating a solution to your saddle woes.
+After you understand what you need to do, it can take a lot of practice to train yourself to actually do it and solve issues like sit bone pain on the bike in the long-term… Click the links to learn more about our fit process and qualifications.